Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 Who PARW is really for

-PARW is especially relevant for students who are preparing for exams, improving observation quality, or trying to become more reliable in assessment-led teaching.
+PARW is especially relevant for students who are preparing for IMP, IR, exams, or assessment-led teaching and want stronger observation quality before programming decisions become more demanding.

 • you are preparing for STOTT PILATES® practical exams